nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

       The device must be power-cycled to restart the association procedure.
 #.
 Observe that the LED(s) indicate that the connection is established.
 #.
 Observe that the device count on your nRF Connect for Cloud dashboard is incremented by one.
 #.
-Select the device from your device list on nRF Connect for Cloud, and observe that sensor data and modem information is received from the board.
+Select the device from your device list on nRF Connect for Cloud, and observe that sensor data and modem information is received from the kit.
 #.
 Press Button 1 (SW3 on Thingy:91) to send BUTTON data to nRF Connect for Cloud.
 #.
 Press Button 1 (SW3 on Thingy:91) for a minimum of 10 seconds to enable GPS tracking.
-   The board must be outdoors in clear space for a few minutes to get the first position fix.
+   The kit must be outdoors in clear space for a few minutes to get the first position fix.
 #.
 Optionally send AT commands from the terminal, and observe that the response is received.